Ironwall

 11.2 readability and writability

-- The initializer must statically converge into a primitive payload at compile time
+• The initializer must converge into a primitive payload by static semantics

-- The initializer must not call ordinary functions, generic functions, or
+• The initializer must not call ordinary functions, generic functions, or declare

 The static-primitive subset contains at least: